ONEARMY/academy/docs/guides/machine-inventory.md

 Small Number 👉 .2 (Second small iteration)

-We refer to this as the *Model* of the machine (previously referred to as *version*).
+We refer to the big number and small number together as the *Model* of the machine (previously referred to as *version*).
 We made this change to reduce confusion between the version of the project (Precious Plastic version 4 ) and the model of the machine, which is not dependent on the version of Precious Plastic during which it was developed.

 If you sell your machines on the [Bazar](https://bazar.preciousplastic.com/) make sure to specify what model the machine is.